pulumi/docs/content/docs/get-started/aws/deploy-changes.md

 {{% /choosable %}}

 {{% choosable language go %}}
-Now that your `index.html` is in your bucket, let's modify the program to have the bucket serve the file as a static website.
+Now that your `index.html` is in your bucket, modify the program to have the bucket serve the file as a static website.
 First you need to set the `Website` property on your bucket.

 ```go
 bucket, err := s3.NewBucket(ctx, "my-bucket", &s3.BucketArgs{